Fountain of Youth Stadium

 Home Kit: Red and White

-The Superseal Stadium was opened in 2001 and is not far from the site of their former Douglas Park ground from which they left in 1994 (the club ground shared in the intervening years).
-Alas nothing remains of the old ground to be seen, in fact the site is now occupied by a Sainsburys supermarket.
+New Douglas Park as the stadium was originally known was opened in 2001 and is not far from the site of their former Douglas Park ground from which they left in 1994 (the club ground shared in the intervening years).
+Alas, nothing remains of the old ground to be seen, in fact, the site is now occupied by a Sainsburys supermarket.

-The ground was known as New Douglas Park, but in 2016 was renamed the Superseal Stadium in a corporate sponsorship deal.
+In July 2019 the ground was renamed the Fountain of Youth Stadium in a corporate sponsorship deal.

 Away fans are normally housed in the North (Spice Of Life) Stand where the view of the action is good.
 In addition the temporary East Stand can also be made available.
 The views from this area are not great as there is a row of supporting pillars running across the front of it.
 Alan Redman a visiting Morton supporter adds; ‘there is plenty of legroom in the North Stand, but wrap up well in winter as being as the ground is largely open, the wind blows right through it’.